IIT-EnergySystemModels/openMASTER/README.md

 # Description

 **openMASTER** is a Pyomo-based model designed for sustainable energy policy analysis.
 It operates as a dynamic, bottom-up, partial equilibrium, linear programming (LP) model, with the primary objective of meeting externally-given energy services demand across various sectors.
 It achieves this by adhering to technical and policy constraints while minimizing a comprehensive objective function.
-This function encompasses the total economic costs of energy supply, the social costs associated with greenhouse gas emissions and pollutant releases, as well as to intangible costs such as discomfort.
+This function encompasses the total economic costs of energy supply, the social costs associated with greenhouse gas emissions and pollutant releases, as well as intangible costs such as discomfort.

 It is structured according to a scheme of processes and flows, which encompasses the entire energy sector, including the import and domestic consumption of primary energy, energy conversion and storage technologies for final energy production, energy services supply technologies, and the exogenous demand for energy services from various sectors of the economy.